-MGT 201-Principles of Management
+MGT 201 Principles of Management 3 cr.
+(Fall/Spring)

 The theory and applications of management techniques are examined.
 The essential processes necessary for the practice of management are developed.
 Within the framework of the functions of management, such topics are covered: Managing Change, Organizational Communication and Structure, Making Decisions, Strategic Planning, Leadership, Work Groups, Ethics and Social Responsibility.
 Cases and projects enrich the student's class experience.